shiroandy/garmin-tcx-parser/README.md

 __Prerequisites:__
 - a working version of R (available at http://cran.r-project.org/)
-- R library package "rChoiceDialogs" - this is simply a tool for interactively choosing directories and files
+- R library package "tcltk2" - this is simple tool for interactively choosing directories and files
 - a .tcx file from a garmin device (this code has been tested with a tcx file from a Garmin Forerunner 310XT)

 __Output:__